Recommended online e-safety resources

 Parental Controls Give your child a safe space to explore their curiosity online.
 Our step by step guides will help you to set up the right controls and privacy settings on the networks, gadgets, apps, and sites they use to give them a safer online experience.

-“Zero to Ten” – Online Safeguarding Presentation for Barnes Primary School parents & carers led by Peter Cowley, Achieving for Children’s Lead Adviser for Online Services & Safety and CEOP Ambassador – July 2020
+Recording of Online Safeguarding Presentation for Barnes Primary School parents & carers led by Peter Cowley, Achieving for Children’s Lead Adviser for Online Services & Safety and CEOP Ambassador – July 2023.

 This link will take you to all the resources mentioned during the presentation (and more!).